 The Vuoksi river habitat restorations are a joint project between Fortum, the municipality of Imatra and environmental authorities.
 The project started with defining suitable habitats for grayling, trout and salmon by modelling the Finnish part of the Vuoksi river with Fortum's habitat modelling tool.

-River Vuoksi is a transboundary river system, with a total of four hydropower plants located at the upper part of the river.
+River Vuoksi is a transboundary river system, with a total of four hydropower plants located in the upper part of the river.
 Fortum has two hydropower plants along the river Vuoksi: Imatra and Tainionkoski.
 Due to the damming of the river, rapid sections and their characteristic habitats have mostly vanished.
 With modelling and field surveys, we were able to identify several potential areas for spawning and breeding ground restoration.

 The Imatra City Creek